-A metal rod attaches to the jacket and extends up to the monkey's head.
-This rod is secured to the jacket in an additional sleeve, which is sewn on directly to the back of the jacket.
-The rod extends along the back and is welded to a metal ring that sits atop the monkey's head.
-The ring is interchangeable with other rings prior to the experiment, and fastens to the rod with an Allen wrench.
-The monkey's head is locked into place next to the rod and ring by nylon straps.
-Two straps extend down from the ring around the monkey's chin, and a third strap, connected at the chin to the first two, wraps around the neck and connects to the metal rod.
+A metal rod will then attach to the jacket and extend up to the monkey's head.
+This rod will be secured to the jacket in an additional sleeve, which can be sewn directly onto the back of the jacket.
+The rod will extend along the back and be attached to a metal ring that sits atop the monkey's head.
+The ring will be interchangeable with other rings in order to fit monkeys with different head sizes, and will fasten to the rod with an Allen screw.
+The monkey's head will be locked into place next to the rod and ring by nylon straps.
+Two straps will extend down from the ring around the monkey's chin, and a third strap, connected at the chin to the first two, will wrap around the neck and connect to the metal rod.
 This will prevent the monkey from turning or moving its head during the experiment.
 On top of the ring, a metal dome with a hole in the top will be welded to the ring.
-The dome encompasses the entire base of the microdrive unit, the dental cement, and will extend down to the metal ring.
-None of the dome touches the microdrive unit or the monkey, and it is only secured to the metal ring around the monkey's head.
-The PVC cylinder fastens to the hole in the top of the dome.
+The dome will encompass the entire base of the microdrive unit and extend down to the metal ring.
+It will not touch the microdrive unit or the monkey, but only be secured to the metal ring around the monkey's head.
+The PVC cylinder will then fasten to a hole at the top of the dome.
 This protects the top part of the microdrive unit.
-The PVC connects to the tether that houses the tubing.
+The PVC will also connect to the tether that houses the tubing.